 Note that when there are several charges of petty theft, each is treated as a separate offense – provided that they did not occur within one continuous act.
 This means the value of the different properties cannot be added together to exceed $950, and therefore, make the crime grand theft.3

-- acted with owner’s consent,
+You acted with the owner’s consent

-2.3.
-Unlawful search and seizure
+Police executed an unlawful search and seizure

 - imprisonment in county jail for up to six months, and/or